 Several scientific papers have already reported on the positive results of Fenbendazole in combating cancer in humans, cats and dogs.
 When Fenbendazole was administered, researchers identified a significant increase in neutrophils (white blood cells), which inhibits the growth of cancerous cells.
-At the same time, the treatment caused a suppression of protein, which results in oxygen starvation to the cancerous cells.
-This means the cells are unable to use oxygen and must turn to sugar for energy instead — again, resulting in cancer cell death.
+At the same time, the treatment caused a suppression of certain proteins, which results in oxygen starvation to the cancerous cells.
+This means the cancerous cells are unable to use oxygen and must turn to sugar for energy instead — again, resulting in cancer cell death.
 Finally, testimonials from users backs up the claim that Fenbendazole, along with certain supplements (duplicated in Vitality Science’s Advanced Immune Gold) is an effective treatment for a large range of cat and dog cancers.

 A Fenbendazole Success Story

 The most well-known success story with Fenbendazole comes from cancer patient Joe Tippens.
 He was inspired by a scientist doing an animal cancer study at Merck.
 This scientist told Tippens that he was unable to give the test animals cancer when they were also given Fenbendazole (Panacur).

 To treat his small cell lung cancer, Tippens reports that he takes a dosage of 1-gram granules (containing 222 milligrams of Fenbendazole), along with CBD, Curcumin, and vitamin E taken every day, Tippens took the Fenbendazole treatment for three consecutive days and then takes no Fenbendazole for four days.

 Tippens follows this treatment protocol continuously and reports experiencing no side effects.
 He also reports that he knows more than 50 more people on the same treatment protocol.
 These patients have had success treating prostate, colon, colorectal, pancreatic, and non-small cell lung cancer.
 None of them have experienced any side effects either.